Fridays at 4:30 pm ET (New York)

 No experience is required.
 There’s folding to engage every level!

-Today’s models is a traditional model that is almost a magic trick!
+Today’s design is a traditional model that is almost a magic trick!
 It turns from a nice frame into a practical box with one swift move.